Pro Bono Center: How to Volunteer

 The D.C.
-Bar Pro Bono Program has several types of programs that need individual volunteers.
+Bar Pro Bono Center has several types of programs that need individual volunteers.
 Our Bankruptcy Clinic provides counseling and legal assistance to potential Chapter 7 debtors.
-Our Pro-Se-Plus Divorce Clinic teaches pro se litigants how to file for divorce, from serving their complaints to representing themselves in court.
-Individual volunteers also serve our Health Care Access Project and Immigration Legal Advice Clinic.
+Individual volunteers also serve our Immigration Legal Advice Clinic.

 Pro Bono Programs for Transactional Attorneys

-Transational lawyers can also find unique opportunities to serve through the Pro Bono Program's Community Economic Development (CED) Project.
-The CED Project provides legal information, representation and training to community-based nonprofits and small businesses that strengthen District neighborhoods.
-Volunteers can participate in our Small Business Brief Advice Legal Clinic, provide legal counsel to a nonprofit organization, or help with workshops that train nonprofit managers and small business owners in legal topics.
+Transactional lawyers can also find unique opportunities to serve through the Pro Bono Center's Nonprofit & Small Business Legal Assistance Program.
+These programs provide legal information, representation and training to community-based nonprofits and small businesses that strengthen District neighborhoods.
+Volunteers can participate in a brief advice legal clinic, provide on-going legal counsel to a nonprofit organization, or help with workshops that train nonprofit executives and small business owners in legal topics.

 Pro Bono Programs for Firms